Folium Systems

 Recovery workflow

-How Folium moves from fog to one controlled next step.
+How Folium moves from pressure to one controlled next step.

 The sequence is deliberately narrow.
 A serious AI path should become inspectable before it becomes a dependency.